the best travel apps

 3. Booking.com

 Booking.com is a comprehensive platform for finding accommodations, and once you reach Genius level, there are some great deals.
-I’m not loyal to any platform; I book wherever is cheapest, but I have used Booking.com enough to gain status and it’s really been my go-to.
+I’m not loyal to any platform; I book wherever is cheapest, but I have used Booking.com enough to gain status and it’s really been my go-to especially in certain parts of the world.

 Get the Booking.com app here.